The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 “HOOKY” (Marvel Graphic Novel #22 – 1986):

-In the eighties, superhero Graphic Novels (not comic book issues collected in trade paperbacks) were in an all-time high.
+In the eighties, superhero Graphic Novels (not comic book issues collected in trade paperbacks) were at an all-time high.
 Through it, artists and writers could expand their talents beyond the standard comics’ continuity borders.

-with this original GN, Spider-Man had his first successful incursion in the format, whereas in the story, he had another one into a different dimension, fighting alongside a two-hundred-year-old sorcerer trapped inside a body of a twelve-year-old girl – named Marandi – who knows his secret identity.
+with this original GN, Spider-Man had his first successful incursion in the format, whereas, in the story, he had another one into a different dimension, fighting alongside a two-hundred-year-old sorcerer trapped inside the body of a twelve-year-old girl – named Marandi – who knows his secret identity.
 She asks for his help to fight against Tordenkakerlakk, a shapeshifting demon that becomes more powerful each time it’s defeated.

 Doctor Strange is just mentioned in the story.
-Though this would be the perfect adventure suited for him, Marandi asks for Spidey’s help, not the sorcerer’s; which makes Spider-Man’s presence an invitation for the reader to once again share the perspective we would have and be amazed by it this world/dimension astonishingly painted by Berni Wrightson – Swamp Thing co-creator (with Len Wein) and master visual artist of horror.
+Though this would be the perfect adventure suited for him, Marandi asks for Spidey’s help, not the sorcerer’s; which makes Spider-Man’s presence an invitation for the reader to once again share the perspective we would have and be amazed by this world/dimension astonishingly painted by Berni Wrightson – Swamp Thing co-creator (with Len Wein) and master visual artist of horror.

 And only by that, Hooky stands out for its interior art alone.
 Wrightson is unleashed in every panel – from the monsters’ designs, scenarios and texture; the colors are beautiful and the scale fits just right into the GN format.